 UAS 101 will include 3 full days of intense UAV pilot ground school, handouts, homework assignments, and flight theory training followed by an exam based on TP 15263 – Knowledge Requirements for Pilots of Unmanned Air Vehicle Systems (UAV) 25 kg or Less, Operating within Visual Line of Sight.

 Part of Day 3 will include practical flight training for each student on a field and/or an indoor controlled environment.
 We will also review material covered and wirte the ROC-A Exam.

 (Flight training can be done on the student's small, light-weight, rugged quad copter trainer.
-Students should have at least 10 hours of flight/air time on a trainer prior to the course start date)
+Students should have some practice on a quad trainer prior to the course start date)

 Flight School (3rd Day)

 In addition to reviewing UAS 101 subject matter, students will see actual demonstrations on how to safely control, navigate and land the UAV multi-rotor in a designated zone with no GPS or autopilot assistance.
 Students will be shown simulated emergency situations and be trained to provide the instructor with a proper checklist to deal with the scenario (IE UAV unresponsive, out of control, out of sight, in a collision, etc).
 They will be given the opportunity to demonstrate their own ability to fly in various situations as well.

 Note: Students who have little or no experience flying RC aircraft including multi rotors should discuss with the instructor what the best option to begin flight training is.
 The instructor will likely recommend the Student UAV Ground School Kit, in order to prepare for class.
 Various flight simulators are also recommended to enhance hands on skills for flying RC and FPV.

 After passing the written exam (60% pass) students will be awarded the certificate of UAS training from VAP.
 The ROC-A will be issued after passing the test (70%) and Industry Canada has processed the application.